Bubble sort and Howe duality for staircase matrices: Introduction

-Let us fix the space of rectangular matrices \( \Mat_{n\times m} \) with \( n \) rows and \( m \) columns.
-The Lie algebras of matrices \( \gl_n \) and \( \gl_m \) act on the space \( \Mat_{n\times m} \) from the left and right, respectively.
-Classical {\it "Howe duality"} (discovered by R.Howe \cite{Ho}) describes the decomposition of the symmetric algebra into a direct sum of irreducible \( \gl_n \ttt \gl_m \)-modules:
+Let us fix the space of rectangular matrices \( \Mat_{n\times m} \) with \( n \) rows and \( m \) columns, on which \( \gl_n \) and \( \gl_m \) act from the left and right respectively, as in \S\ref{intro::motivation}.
+Fix \( \ov{n}:=(n_1\leq n_2\leq \ldots\leq n_m) \) (with \( n_m=n \)), and let \( \Mat_{\ov{n}}\subset\Mat_{n\times m} \) be the subspace of {\it "staircase matrices"} of shape \( \ov n \): those matrices supported on the {\it "reversed Young diagram"} \( \bbY_{\ov{n}} \) obtained, as suggested by Gaussian elimination, by keeping only the bottom \( n_j \) entries of the \( j \)-th column (see Example~\ref{ex::staircase::poset} in \S\ref{intro::combinatorics} below).
+The left-hand side of every Cauchy identity in this paper is the bigraded character of the symmetric algebra of this space, namely